stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[23:02]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1382s) **Kieren:**
 At a time, you know, I think most much of the space was extremely eager for institutional approval, even with some, you know, nominal hostility to it.
 And I now feel the emotion that like I'm like, I almost don't want it.
 I'm like, get out of here.

 Like, I want I want it to go back.
 You know, I guess I'm happy maybe about the, you know, asset values, although it's not my primary motivation at all.
-But I hope that they don't because the thing you see with like, you know, the let's let's the Web2 world, while the Internet remains at least kind of open, the people use like six apps.
+But I hope that they don't because the thing you see with like, you know, the let's let's the [Web2](https://en.wikipedia.org/wiki/Web_2.0) world, while the Internet remains at least kind of open, the people use like six apps.

 And so it's just pretty easy to affect the whole planet of users of the Internet just through these six apps.
 And I kind of it could easily happen that way in crypto, where crypto itself remains totally open.
-But like, as a for instance, so it's a company, we have a Coinbase account, which we use a little bit.
+But like, as a for instance, so it's a company, we have a [Coinbase](https://www.coinbase.com/) account, which we use a little bit.

 And they are way more difficult and onerous and making information requests all the time than any bank I've dealt with.
 It's bizarre.
-Like, they try to introduce a like, white list for like the accounts you could send out to this is like a month ago, or like, apparently, you could turn this feature off.
+Like, they try to introduce a like, whitelist for like the accounts you could send out to this is like a month ago, or like, apparently, you could turn this feature off.

 And it's for your protection, you know, in case, in case someone's gotten in there.
 But it's like, you're worse than the thing you said that you were like, setting out to destroy from a is it our money perspective.
-And that feels, you know, I'm happy that the Genius Act passed, I think, but it also has that feel to Coinbase itself is now in like a fight with the banks like, wait, we didn't mean we didn't mean you could do this, that we wanted all yield vans.
+And that feels, you know, I'm happy that the [GENIUS Act](https://en.wikipedia.org/wiki/GENIUS_Act) passed, I think, but it also has that feel too [Coinbase](https://www.coinbase.com/) itself is now in like a fight with the banks like, wait, we didn't mean we didn't mean you could do this, that we wanted all yield vans.

 So it's given me.

 [[25:22]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1522s) **Bob:**
-Yeah, well, I mean, I guess they do get leaned on more than the bank.
-So right, because they're they're kind of in this new energy area.
+Yeah, well, I mean, I guess they do get leaned on more than the banks, though, right?
+Because they're they're kind of in this new energy area.
 So, you know, all of this stuff is just very rigid and defined and the borders never move on the bank side.

 But then, you know, on a on a crypto exchange side, it's kind of a bit of both.
 And so they're always going to be moving around a bit.
-And they're always going to get wiped out.
+And they're always going to get whacked down.

 [[25:47]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1547s) **Kieren:**
 I think fintechs in general, they're like, maybe a little leaner, probably a little faster on things than the banks.
 And it almost feels like they're overzealous in terms of their compliance posture, because they feel that they can get kicked around in the way like the banks are just a little less worried.
-The banks are, you know, tons of them have been leaned on to write in very much the same way.
+The banks are, you know, tons of them have been leaned on too, right, in very much the same way.

 But it seems like a slower and less aggressive process somehow.